 - Cool Helmet: He wore a functional LED helmet in concert during the Ufabulum era.
 He continues to wear it during performances with Shobaleader One, who wear similar helmets.

-- Cover Version: Do You Know Squarepusher ends with a cover of Joy Division's "Love Will Tear Us Apart".
+- Cover Version: Do You Know Squarepusher ends with a - surprisingly faithful - cover of Joy Division's "Love Will Tear Us Apart".

 - Deliberately Monochrome: The covers of Alroy Road Tracks, Feed Me Weird Things, Big Loada, Remixes 12", Music Is Rotted One Note, Budakhan Mindphone, Go Plastic, Do You Know Squarepusher, Ufabulum, and Damogen Furies.